Zeioth/compiler.nvim/README.md

 </a>

 ## Roadmap
+* `Building systems → CMakeLists.txt` Experimental support.
+We currently only parse `add_executable`.
+We should parse all possible targets.
 * `Building systems → package.json` is planned.
 Auto discovery of options defined by the user is planned.
 * `Building systems → gradle` is planned.
 Auto discovery of options defined by the user is planned.
 * `Building systems → maven` is planned.
 Auto discovery of options defined by the user is planned.